1oki/sw-characters/README.md

 - **Character Listing**: Fetches and displays a list of Star Wars characters.
 - **Search**: Search characters by name.
 - **Gender Filter**: Filter characters by gender.
 - **Favorites**: Mark characters as favorite and view them in a separate section.
+Favorite characters are saved in localStorage.
 - **Pagination**: Navigate through large lists of characters using pagination.
 - **Responsive UI**: Mobile-friendly design using TailwindCSS.